Skip to content

 Claude (Anthropic)

 Claude is ChatGPT’s most serious rival.
 It tends to produce cleaner, more naturally written text, better for customer-facing documents like quotes and handover notes.
 The free tier is generous.
 Claude Pro costs around £16/month and includes access to their most powerful models.
 Many tradespeople find Claude writes more like a human and less like a robot, which matters when you’re sending a quote to a homeowner.
+For businesses looking to automate customer replies entirely, our guide to AI agents for trades customer communication covers what is possible today.

 Best for: customer-facing documents, quote writing, complaint responses.